derekb/assert-retry/README.md

 Awaitility in particular looks pretty good indeed.

-The main added value of `assert-retry` is that it's modeled after JUnit/Hamcrest `Assert.assertThat`, in terms of signature, and in terms of feeeback to the user in case the assertion fails.
+The main added value of `assert-retry` is that it's modeled after JUnit/Hamcrest `Assert.assertThat`, in terms of signature, and in terms of feedback to the user in case the assertion fails.

 Who loves `Assert.assertThat` may not want to miss `AssertRetry.assertThat`!